Understanding PAUSD Budget Dynamics

 tl;dr: If it took you twenty seconds to generate, don’t expect me to spend twenty minutes reading it.
 I’m seeing a massive influx of AI-generated documents: deep-research reports, meeting notes, PRDs, and strategy decks.
 They look professional.
 They follow a clean structure.
 But when I push for the “why” behind a specific recommendation, the logic usually collapses.
 Writing forces understanding: …

 AI is making building software cheap and accessible.
-This is unlocking massive productivity for everyone, but it also commoditizing software engineering.
-We are at the end of the software gold rush, and software engineering is going from elite to skilled trade.
-AI fixes the supply side of software engineering.
+This is unlocking massive productivity for everyone, but is also commoditizing software engineering.
+We are at the end of the software gold rush, and software engineering is going from elite to skilled trade, available to everyone.
+AI is fixing the supply side of software engineering.
 Software Engineers are currently a luxury.
-Only well-funded businesses can afford them, …
+Only well-funded …

 Bringing YouTube one step closer to replacing traditional TV - Announcing VideoMirchi.com